The Power of Scent

 When bruised or crushed, the foliage of Salvia elegans releases a fresh, bright scent that's redolent of freshly cut pineapple, leading to its common name of Pineapple Sage.
 This semi-woody perennial is native to Mexico and Guatemala, where its natural habitat includes mountainside pine and oak forests.

-S. elegans also grows in several highly scented varieties.
-One of the smallest types, Tangerine, only grows to 18 inches tall, a perfect choice for small spaces or containers.
-Its spreading, dense growth patterns also make Tangerine an effective ground cover.
-This aromatic sage's leaves have a distinct citrus smell that lends a touch of the exotic to the garden, while its dark red blossoms last for months with proper care.
+Tangerine, Honey Melon, and Golden Delicious are other small, highly scented types of Pineapple Sage that FBTS grows.
+Tangerine only grows to 18 inches tall and is a perfect choice for small spaces, containers, or groundcover due to spreading, dense growth.
+The foliage has a distinct citrus smell that lends a touch of the exotic to the garden.
+Bees and hummingbirds are attracted to its dark red blossoms, which last for months with proper care.

-Another small variety, Honey Melon, also provides a strong, fruity scent.
-With its hummingbird-attracting red blooms that last for months, this 2-foot-tall variety makes a welcome addition to the landscape or a container garden.
+Honey Melon, also provides a strong, fruity scent and has hummingbird-attracting red blooms that last for months.
+A 2-foot-tall variety, it's a welcome addition to the landscape or a container garden.

-For a splash of bright golden color, the Golden Delicious variety can't be beat.
-This low-maintenance sage has red blooms that contrast with its bright yellow foliage, all packed with characteristic pineapple fragrance.
-It's heat, drought and deer resistance make this a great filler in container gardens or a ground cover in borders and beds.
+For a splash of bright foliage, the Golden Delicious variety can't be beat.
+This low-maintenance sage has red blooms that contrast dramatically with yellow-green foliage, all packed with characteristic pineapple fragrance.
+Its heat, drought and deer resistance make this a great filler in container gardens or a groundcover in borders and beds.

 Salvia spathacea, or Hummingbird Sage, may be best known as your garden's number one hummingbird magnet.
 However, this California native is also grown for the fresh, minty and slightly sweet aroma that wafts from its sticky, heart-shaped foliage.
 Hummingbird sage grows in gently spreading mounds, making it a perfect ground cover for partially shaded sites.
 Its long-lasting, red-pink blossoms attract beneficial pollinators with their abundance of sweet nectar, and their magenta bracts keep this plant attractive even when its done flowering.

 S. spathacea grows to 2 feet tall with a 4 foot spread.
 It's hardy in USDA Zones 8 to 11 and prefers humus-rich, well-drained soil.
-It grows in a range of aromatic varieties, including: the dusky pastel Elk Rose; Powerline Pink, a richly scented, 4-foot-tall cultivar with deep-pink blossoms; tiny Las Pilitas, a tolerant variety that only grows to a foot high but blooms with abundant, long-lasting, dark-pink flowers; and Topanga, a low-grower that can spread up to 12 feet across in the right conditions.
-Yellow-blooming Salvia spathacea include Avis Keedy, with its mounding, scented foliage and bright blooms that age to white, and Cerro Alto, a vigorous clone that blooms with warm, apricot-hued blossoms.
+It grows in a range of varieties, including Topanga — a wide spreading, richly scented, 3-foot-tall cultivar with deep-pink blossoms and burgundy bracts — and yellow-blooming Avis Keedy, which has mounding, scented foliage and bright blooms that age to white.

 Add a minty, earthy fragrance – slightly reminiscent of a steaming cup of fresh loose-leaf tea -- and visual interest to your garden with Salvia gravida or Gravid Sage.
 A native of Michoacan in southwestern Mexico, this aromatic sage produces showy, 12-inch-long racemes of showy, red-magenta blossoms that hang from arching branches.
 S. gravida blooms from winter through spring.